acraimundo/numcalcjs/README.md

-numcalcjs - Numerical Calculus Library Just For Fun
+# NumCalcJS - Numerical Calculus Library Just For Fun

+This library contains a lot of classes (yes, it will have) used in Numerical Calculus.